 Lady beetles aren’t really bugs.
 Be that as it may you won’t find us correcting any child singing, “Ladybug, ladybug fly away!”
-These loveable creatures are actually insatiable carnivores, able to consume quantities of aphids, mealybugs, scales, white flys and mites.
+These loveable creatures are actually insatiable carnivores, able to consume quantities of aphids, mealybugs, scales, whiteflies and mites.
 Often thought of as a sign of good luck, lady beetles or lady bugs (whatever) bring luck to the gardener who has them in her vegetable patch.

 When an infestation of juice-sucking aphids strikes any plant, lady beetles will feast, making quick work of the pests.
 A single lady beetle will eat up to 60 aphids a day, some 5,000 over the course of its life.